Blackjacx/Development/mobile-interview.md

 ### Company / Cultural Fit

-- [x] What is necessary that you decide yourself for our company instead of another one?
+- [ ] What is necessary that you decide yourself for `<company>` instead of another one?
-- [ ] Which 3 aspects are most important for you in a job.
+- [x] Which aspects are most important for you in a job and what are no-go's?
-- [ ] What is the your most interesting characteristic we don't know from your CV already?
+- [x] What is the your most interesting characteristic we don't know from your CV already?
-- [x] In which aspects your collegues assess you in a wrong way and why is that so?
+- [ ] In which aspects your collegues assess you in a wrong way and why is that so?

 ### Collaboration

-- [ ] Had you ever communication problems with a collegue that simply didn't understand your concern?
-What have you done about it?
+- [x] Had you ever communication problems with a collegue that simply didn't understand your concern?
+How did you deal with this situation?
 - [ ] Describe the best colleague/boss you worked together with.
 What did you like most on this person?
 - [ ] Please talk about a situation where you had to work together with a complicated colleague.
 How did you deal with that situation?
 - [x] Tell us about your most pleasant experience at work and your contribution to it.